bbbscarter/UberLogger/README.md

 ![](Pics/UberConsoleGame.png)

 ## Core Features
-* Drop in replacement for Unity's Debug.LogXXX().
+* Drop in replacement for Unity's Debug.Log() methods.
 No code changes needed.
 * A threadsafe, modular backend that supports any number of loggers, so Debug.Log can be routed to multiple locations.
-The file logger should work on mobile devices.
+The supplied file logger should work on mobile devices.
 * Included are a replacement editor console, an in-game console and a file logger.
 * Support for named debug channels - Debug.LogChannel("Boot", "Some
   message") can be filtered based on the channel name.
-* Methods may be marked as excluded from callstacks (useful if you are using your own debug system and want to keep things tidy).
+* Methods may be marked as excluded from callstacks by tagging them with '[StackTraceIgnore]', to keep your logs tidy.

 ## UberConsole Features
 * More compact view shows more errors in the same space.